Persicaria virginiana (L.) Gaertn.

 Family - Polygonaceae

-Habit - Rhizomatous perennial forb.
-Stems not rooting at nodes.
+Habit - Rhizomatous perennial forb, the stems not rooting at the lower nodes.

 Leaves - Alternate, simple, petiolate.
-Petioles to 1-3 cm on lowermost leaves, shorter and becoming nearly absent upward, appressed-hairy, mostly on the upper surface.
-Leaf blades 5-18 cm long, 2-10 cm wide, ovate to elliptic or obovate, those of the uppermost leaves sometimes lanceolate, angled or rounded at the base, tapered to a sharply pointed tip, the upper surface glabrous or more commonly with scatted, stiff, bristlelike hairs, the undersurface glabrous or sparsely to moderately pubescent with softer, short, more or less appressed hairs, mostly along the veins, the undersurface often appearing finely bumpy or pebbled but lacking impressed glands, the upper surface sometimes with a reddish or purplish, chevron-to crescent-shaped or triangular area.
+Petioles of the upper leaves absent or very short, progressively longer on lower leaves to 1-3 cm on lowermost leaves, appressed-hairy, mostly on the upper surface.
+Leaf blades 5-18 cm long, 2-10 cm wide, ovate to elliptic or obovate, those of the uppermost leaves sometimes lanceolate, angled or rounded at the base, tapered to a sharply pointed tip, the upper surface glabrous or more commonly with scatted, stiff, bristlelike hairs (similar to those of the margins), the undersurface glabrous or sparsely to moderately pubescent with softer, short, more or less appressed hairs, mostly along the veins, the undersurface often appearing finely bumpy or pebbled (especially in dried specimens) but lacking impressed glands, the upper surface sometimes with a reddish or purplish, chevron-to crescent-shaped or triangular area.

-Inflorescences - Terminal and axillary from the upper leaves, solitary or few per main stem, 40-130 cm long, 6-15 mm wide, erect or more commonly somewhat curved or arched, open, the nodes well-separated, the fascicles of flowers not overlapping those of the adjacent nodes, the stalk 2-40 cm long, appressed-hairy, sometimes glabrous or nearly so toward the tip, not glandular.
+Inflorescence - Terminal and axillary spikelike racemes from the upper leaves, solitary or few per main stem, 40-130 cm long, 6-15 mm wide, erect or more commonly somewhat curved or arched, open, the nodes well-separated, the fascicles of flowers not overlapping those of the adjacent nodes, the axis easily visible between fascicles, the stalk 2-40 cm long, appressed-hairy, sometimes glabrous or nearly so toward the tip, not glandular.
 Ocreolae not overlapping, the margins with bristles 1-3 mm long, the surface appressed-hairy, not gland-dotted.

 Flowers - Perfect, solitary or 2 or 3 per fascicle.
-Perianth white, greenish white, or rarely pink, bell-shaped at flowering but becoming more or less urn-shaped soon after flowering, not gland-dotted, the tepals 4, 2.5-3.5 mm long, fused toward the base, the nerves inconspicuous, irregularly few-branched, open-branched, not forming a network, not anchor-shaped.
+Perianth white, greenish white, or rarely pink, bell-shaped at flowering but becoming more or less urn-shaped soon after flowering, not gland-dotted, the 4 tepals 2.5-3.5 mm long, fused toward the base, the nerves inconspicuous, irregularly few-branched, open-branched, not forming a network, not anchor-shaped.
 Stamens 4, somewhat exserted, the anthers yellow or pink.
 Filaments whitish, glabrous, 2 mm long.
-Anthers pale yellow to whitish, 1 mm long.
+Anthers pale yellow to whitish.
 Styles 2-branched from the base, exserted, persistent in fruit to form a beak.